A Eulogy for my Grandfather

 My mum, stepdad, brother, me, and the 100th birthday boy last year.

-To grieve alone when your family grieves together is a deeply isolating thing, but thankfully with family in town for the funeral, I was not alone for it all.
+To grieve alone when your family grieves together is a deeply isolating thing.
+Thankfully, with so much family in town for the funeral, I was not alone for it all.
 My cousins piled onto the floor of my tiny bedroom for hours to grieve with me.
+And when we were all smushed together, reminiscing before his funeral, the amazing love story of our grandparents was the first thing we discussed.
+Among the memories, we talked about how as with many stories that span distance and generational time, the narrative succumbed to a game of broken telephone over the years.

 My grandfather proposed to my grandmother on the day they met, and though he taught my cousins and I many things, the legacy of their love abides in each of us.
 In the time since, he lived an astounding life full of more variety and purpose than most people get during their time on earth.

-I’m still on bedrest, but I know the smaller reminders will hit harder when I start interacting with the world again.
+Painful memories still hit hard, even though it’s been many years.
 Grief follows no timeline, of course, but even with time it comes back without warning in the smaller remembrances that give a sharp gut punch.

 How we would all go for Chinese buffets as a family, and when everyone got dessert, he’d loop back to get another bowl of soup.